Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/structured_output_claude_zai.md

     Add the `anthropic-beta: structured-outputs-2025-11-13` header to your request.
   </Step>
   <Step title="Handle tool calls">
-    When Claude uses the tool, the `input` field in the tool_use block will strictly follow your `input_schema`, and the `name` will always be valid.
+    When MiniMax-M2 uses the tool, the `input` field in the tool_use block will strictly follow your `input_schema`, and the `name` will always be valid.
   </Step>
 </Steps>